LaupWing/ExplainABit/src/containers/Detail/READMEs/Axios.md

 $ bower install
 ```

-- For all the possible languages that support syntax highlithing on GitHub (which is basically all of them), refer <a href="https://github.com/github/linguist/blob/master/lib/linguist/languages.yml" target="_blank">here</a>.
+- For all the possible languages that support syntax highlithing on GitHub (which is basically all of them), refer

 ---